Swallow idarubicin capsules whole with a drink of water - do not bite, chew or suck the capsules.

 - Idarubicin may colour your urine red.
 There is no need to be concerned about this as it will go after a day or so.
 A few people taking idarubicin have noticed that their skin and nails have become discoloured too, although this occurs less often than the colour change to urine.

 - It is important that you do not get pregnant or father a child while you are taking idarubicin.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.
-Men should continue to use contraception for three months after treatment.
+To prevent pregnancy, women should use effective contraception for at least six months after finishing treatment.
+Men should continue to use contraception for three months after finishing treatment.

 - While you are taking idarubicin and for a while after you stop treatment, do not have any immunisations (vaccinations) without talking to your doctor first.
 Idarubicin lowers your body's resistance so there is a chance that you may get an infection from some vaccines.